-- Determine a representative set of images for your imaging modality that would help other actors understand your content.
+- Determine a representative set of image(s), or a Structured Report, that would help other actors understand your content.
 We do not expect you to generate images for every combination of parameters; pick one set of parameters.
 However, if your system supports more than one SOP class, or can use more than one transfer syntax, we expect you to upload representative samples for each.
 Create file(s) of these objects.

-- Assuming you have this ability, render the images you produced as a reference.
+- Assuming you have this ability, render the images or SR that you produced as a reference.
 The goal is for an Image Display actor to examine your rendering and compare to what their software produces.
 Perform a screen capture and/or save as JPEG or other reasonable format.

-- Upload sample objects and the screen capture snapshot into Gazelle under Connectathon-->Connectathon--> List of Samples.
+- Upload sample objects and the screen capture snapshot into Gazelle Test Management (EU or NA) under Connectathon-->Connectathon--> List of Samples.
 On the Samples to share tab, upload your sample image(s) under the DICOM_OBJECTS entry.
-Refer to these help pages for details on this task in Gazelle.
+On the "summary" tab for the sample, you will see a list of Attributes.
+Choose the attribute that best describes your sample (e.g. "NMI" for a Nuc Med image, "SWF.b" for a general sample for that profile, etc) Refer to these help pages for details on managing samples in Gazelle.

 - Some image sets are too large to upload into gazelle.
 If you encounter this, please contact the Connectathon Technical Project Manager to for instructions on alternatives.